amoe/allen-moronuki/allen_moronuki_notes.md

 What did we store in x?
 Not the value 4 but the expression 2 + 2, which also has the type `Num a => a`.
 This is laziness.

+"Unlike the tuple constructor, though, the function type has no data constructors.
+The value that shows up at term level is the function. _Functions are values._"

 2019-02-21